teokem/project-work-2021-LeaMikoV/README.md

 ## How to run the notebook:
 There exist two possibilities to run this notebook:
 1) By clicking on the binder link above.
-Next, click on `ProjectLea.ipynb` and run all cells by choosing `Cell -> Run all`.
+Next, click on `ProjectLea.ipynb` and run all cells by choosing `Cell -> Run All`.
 2) Download this github repository and unzip.
 Then install and activate the ProjectLea environment described by the file environment.yml.
    ```
    conda env create -f environment.yml
    conda activate ProjectLea
    ```
-   Then the notebook `ProjectLea.ipynb` can be run using jupyter notebook and choosing `Cell -> Run all`.
+   Then the notebook `ProjectLea.ipynb` can be run using jupyter notebook and choosing `Cell -> Run All`.
 Note: Some plots are bokeh plots or have widgets such that the user can choose parameters.

 ## Required packages: